cgerull/it.gerull.nl/blog/_posts/2018/2018-12-18-Install Confluence.md

+---
+layout: post
+title: Confluence upgrade
+description: "Steps to install / upgrade Confluence."
+tag: Confluence Atlassian
+category: Atlassian
+date: 2018-12-18 08:13:17
+---
 # Confluence upgrade

+This instructions assume that Confluence is installed in /opt/confluence and the data directory is /var/confluence.

 ## Preparation

-- [ ] upgrade / install PostgreSql 9.3.x
+- [ ] upgrade / install database
 - [ ] remove stale installers and backups
 - [ ] check diskspace, /opt needs at least 900MB free space
 - [ ] check if the license is valid